aumkeshchaudhary/Hindi-English-OCR-with-Keyword-Search/README.md

 Dependencies

-To run this project, you need the following:
+To run this project, we need the following:

     Python 3.x
     Tesseract OCR